Coiot/cbr-main/src/albums/episode10.md

 - scene_number: 03
   scene_title: "Lore Map"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode10-scene03.jpg
   narration: '<p>Here we have the amazing Lore Map created by LacsiraxAriscal and wthrudoin.
-This map has been painstakingly compiled to form a historical narrative of what life on the cylinder is really like.</p><p>Coiot: Really recommend viewers to read through <a href="https://www.google.com/maps/d/viewer?mid=1gzIX9l90n26EVACnXCbp6sYwpeBnH2dw&ll=31.07381400497466%2C100.22365376213997&z=4">the map</a>. wthrudoin is quite the lore-master.
-The map now includes citadels as well.</p>'
+This map has been painstakingly compiled to form a historical narrative of what life on the cylinder is really like.</p><p>Coiot: Really recommend viewers to look <a href="https://www.google.com/maps/d/viewer?mid=1gzIX9l90n26EVACnXCbp6sYwpeBnH2dw&ll=31.07381400497466%2C100.22365376213997&z=4">through it all in detail</a>. wthrudoin is quite the lore-master, and Lacs has now included citadels as well.
+Load it up on your browser for after this episode.</p>'
 - scene_number: 04
   scene_title: "Diplomatic Map"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode10-scene04.jpg